CheeseDanish1/bot-start-template/README.md

 # To use

-Put commands in the commands folder, name the what you want the command to be.
-Start the command folder with the code
+Put commands in the commands folder, name them what you want the command to be.
+Start the file with the following code
 ```js
 module.exports.run = (client, message, args) => {
     //Code Here
 }
 ```
-There is already a basic ping command set up, so you can see what I mean
+There is already a basic ping command set up, so you can use that as reference

-And for events, you would name the file the event you want to wait for, and start it with this code
+And as for events, you would name the file the event you want to wait for, and start it with this code
 ```js
 module.exports = (client, <Event Args>) {